ostark/Falcon/README.md

 1. Install with Composer via `composer require ostark/falcon` from your project directory
 2. Install plugin with this command `php craft install/plugin falcon` or in the Craft CP under Settings > Plugins

-A new configuration file gets created in `your-project/config/falcon.php`.
-Most settings are controlled by ENV vars.
+3. A new configuration file gets generated automatically in `your-project/config/falcon.php`.